 Safety, Features & Pricing

 In crash tests by the Insurance Institute for Highway Safety, the IS sedan earned the top score, Good, in frontal and side impacts.
 However, rear and roof-strength ratings were just Acceptable — one rung down from Good.
 It's important to note these scores don't translate to the IS convertible, which hasn't been tested.
 Standard features include chest and knee airbags, plus seat-mounted side-impact airbags and two-row side curtain airbags in the sedan.
 The IS convertible has no curtain airbags, but its side-impact airbags include head extensions.
-Click here for a full list of features, or here to see our evaluation of the IS' child-safety seat provisions.
+Click here for a full list of features.
 On automatic convertibles, a collision warning system comes with the optional adaptive cruise control.

 Reliability for the IS sedan has been good, but the convertible has performed below average.
 The stick-shift IS 250 starts at $33,295.
 That's not bad given its generous list of standard features: an iPod/USB-compatible stereo, eight-way power front seats with power lumbar, dual-zone automatic climate control, a moonroof and leather upholstery.
 Options include heated and ventilated front seats, a power rear sunshade, a navigation system, the Mark Levinson audio system and a backup camera.
 The IS 350 starts at $39,720 but comes standard with the automatic transmission.
 So do all-wheel-drive variants, which add $2,460 to $3,630 to the price tag, depending on the engine.
 Load up an all-wheel-drive IS 350, and the price nears $50,000.
 The IS convertible tops out near $57,000.

 IS in the Market